gianluvillani/toartaruga/README.md

 Group 2 code for SML Grand Challenge Project Course (KTH)

-## Current state:
-Everything working in simulation (Pure Pursuit).
-Tested in SML on the real platform.
-Obstacle detection implemented.

 ### Basic Instructions:
 - Clone the repo into your catkin_ws/src
 - Catkin_make into your repo